 Element 4 - Aviation Demand Forecasts examines the estimates of future levels of air traffic and based aircraft at VGT using industry-accepted forecasting methods.
-These forecasts will consider factors such as historic demand and use, socioeconomic characteristics, and FAA projections to estimate future demand at VGT over a 20-year period.
-An existing and ultimate critical design aircraft, based upon AC 150/5000-17, Critical Aircraft and Regular Use Determination, will be established to determine future planning design standards.
+These forecasts considered factors such as historical demand and use, socioeconomic characteristics, and FAA projections to estimate future demand at VGT over a 20-year period.
+An existing and ultimate critical design aircraft based on AC 150/5000-17, Critical Aircraft and Regular Use Determination, will be established to determine future planning design standards.
 The results of this effort are used to determine the types and sizes of facilities that will be required to meet the projected aviation demand at the airport through the planning period.
-The forecasts will be submitted to the FAA for review and approval.
+The forecasts were submitted to the FAA for review and approval.